jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) complete a notice in the prescribed form, or in a form to the same effect, acknowledging the seizure and impoundment, and setting out (if the particulars are reasonably ascertainable)—
-    (i) the full name and full address of the driver; and (ia) the driver’s electronic address (if the driver has an electronic address); and (ii) the year and make of the vehicle, and its registration plate details or vehicle identification number; and (iia) if subsection (1A) applies, the date and time of the alleged offence; and (iii) the date and time of the seizure; and
+    (i) the full name and full address of the driver; and (ia) the driver’s electronic address (if the driver has an electronic address); and (ib) the driver’s mobile phone number (if the driver has a mobile phone number); and (ii) the year and make of the vehicle, and its registration plate details or vehicle identification number; and (iia) if subsection (1A) applies, the date and time of the alleged offence; and (iii) the date and time of the seizure; and